Stretching vs Strengthening – Why both are important for muscle pain management

 This is essentially the same when neck pain occurs from sitting at a desk all day.
 The muscles of the neck keep the head and cervical spine supported, but can eventually become fatigued.

 It’s natural to then assume that stretching and mobilising the area of tension will ease the muscle pain.
-Stretching will help with muscle flexibility, lengthening and improve range of movement, all of which will aide in the tension and tightness of the area of pain.
+Stretching improves muscle flexibility and length.
+It also increases range of motion, which helps reduce tension and tightness in the painful area.
 However, this stretching may only provide temporary relief.

 By working on strengthening the muscles, you are providing them with the ability to withstand the task you are asking of them.
 Whether this be running, weightlifting, playing sport or working at a computer each day.